 - Deadline for Fall 2019/Full Year Study Abroad: May 1, 2019.

 - Deadline for Spring 2020 Study Abroad: October 31, 2019.

 - All students must submit a Consortium Agreement unless you are direct enrolling into a university abroad or are on a Harvard program.
 Consortium agreements are to be filled out by the host American program.

 Office of International Education

 The Office of International Education (OIE) works with undergraduate students who are planning for a significant academic year, term, or summer international experience.

 The Office of International Education holds evening study breaks hosted by student advisers who have recently returned from popular destinations—such as the U.K., France, and Cuba—to share their experiences, provide program advice, and help you think about your budget.

-Financial aid walk-in hours for budgeting questions on a walk-in basis at the OIE (1495 Massachusetts Ave., 3rd Floor) in the fall, dates to be determined.
+Financial aid walk-in hours for budgeting questions on a walk-in basis at the OIE (1495 Massachusetts Ave., 3rd Floor) at the following times: